-A potential policy dilemma related to tourism investments arises in tourism destinations where there is unutilized land, unemployment and limited financial resources1: how to allocate the land, by definition a limited resource, between two possible utilizations, either to hotels or to private holiday accommodations (second homes)2.
-In spite of its importance, the phenomenon of second homes has rarely been the focus of studies in the tourism economics literature3.
+A potential policy dilemma arises particularly in Lesser Developed tourism Destinations (LDDs) when policy makers attempt to support economic growth by adopting policies designed to attract Foreign Direct Investments (FDI) or encouraging Technological Transfers (TT) in tourism investments1.
+In order to implement these strategies, policy makers must face a specific problem related to tourism investments: how to allocate the land, by definition a limited resource, between two possible utilizations, either to hotels or to private holiday accommodations (second homes).2 In spite of its importance, the phenomenon of second homes has rarely been the focus of studies in the tourism economics literature3.

-In this paper, we propose a theoretical model to analyze the optimal development strategies for attracting tourism investments.
+In this paper, we propose a theoretical model to analyse the optimal development strategies for attracting FDI and/or TT in tourism.
 Firstly, we are interested in those destinations where policy makers (public agents) do not have sufficient financial resources or know-how to initiate tourism investments in second homes and/or hotels, while firms (private agents) do not have sufficient financial resources (which is equivalent to the usual "credit rationing" hypothesis).
 Secondly, we want to solve a specific policy problem in which the two agents want to choose the optimal tourism investment between second homes or hotels when they have clashing interests for the allocation of the limited resources of land and capital.
-The introduction of incentives to investments, in order to attract financial resources, is a common policy for both developed and developing tourism destinations (Jenkins, 1982; Wanhill, 1986; Ward, 1989).
+This is a typical case for LDDs, but the introduction of incentives to investments, in order to attract financial resources, is a common policy for both developed and developing countries (Jenkins, 1982; Wanhill, 1986; Ward, 1989).

-A case history on Sardinia inspired this research4.
-In 2006 in order to promote the development of the tourism sector earmarked 30milion Euros to finance private investments in renovation of hotels
+A case history inspired this research.
+In 2006, to promote the development of tourism sector, Sardinia earmarked 30milion Euros to finance private investments in restyling of hotels and in building